syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Overview.md

 ---
 layout: post
 title: Overview | Calculate | Syncfusion
-description: overview and the features that are supported in calculate
+description: This section provides an overview and the features that are supported in calculate for Syncfusion Essential Windows Forms
 platform: windowsforms
 control: Calculate
 documentation: ug